ErikRospo/Mini-8/doc.md

 `RET` can be implemented by macros by `POP`ing the stack into the PC register, `r7`.

 `DEST` is always a register, and is the destination of the operation.
-For `MOV` and `SWAP`, OP1 is the source, and OP2 is the destination.
 \*: All comparisons are unsigned

 Jumps are to absolute locations.